 There are so many different ways to serve up this ten-minute shrimp dish.
 Here are some of our favorites:

 - Toss it was pasta.
-You can use a tomato based sauce or make a quick cream sauce with reduced fat cream cheese, garlic, chicken broth, and lemon.
+You can use a tomato-based sauce or make a quick cream sauce with reduced-fat cream cheese, garlic, chicken broth, and lemon.
 Just saute the garlic, add a few glugs of chicken broth, and bring it to a simmer.
-Once bubbling, stir in the cream cheese to create a thicken sauce and add some fresh lemon zest, salt, and black pepper.
+Once bubbling, stir in the cream cheese to create a thickened sauce, and add some fresh lemon zest, salt, and black pepper.
 So easy and good.

 - Make the best Caesar salad with our homemade caesar dressing, chopped Romaine, cherry tomatoes, and plenty of this garlic shrimp.

-- Grab another baking sheet and toss zucchini, summer squash, cherry tomatoes, and asparagus with olive oil, salt, and pepper.
+- Make a sheet pan meal: Grab another baking sheet and toss zucchini, summer squash, cherry tomatoes, and asparagus with olive oil, salt, and pepper.
 Roast the veggies at the same time and serve it with the shrimp over rice, couscous, orzo, or spaghetti squash.

-- Chop up your leftover shrimp, add a touch of mayo, and make a really yummy garlic shrimp salad.
+- Shrimp salad: Chop up your leftover shrimp, add a touch of mayo and make a really yummy garlic shrimp salad.